Ayush2966/Article-AI/readme.md

 Vite server is needed to runn the app on local host

 <br>

+## Usage Instructions

+ - Choose from 34 fonts that looks handwritten
+ - Adjust font size to choose number of words in a line
+ - Adjust font weight to change boldness of the text
+ - Letter spacing and word spacing helps arrange words more closely
+ - Change font color and paper page color to get paper like appearance
+ - Adjusting line height is important when page lines are enabled
+ - Page lines provide lines in the paper
+ - Scan effect provides a shadow to the page
+ - Page margin gives a margin to the page

  ## Technologies Used
  * Tailwind CSS
  * Redux JS